ardytstrn/yakut/docs/03-user-guide/04-common-commands.md

 # Common Commands

 This section provides a detailed reference for the common commands used within the Yakut console.
-These commands allow you to manage workspaces, targets, modules, sessions, loot and the framework itself.
+These commands allow you to manage workspaces, targets, capabilities, sessions, loot and the framework itself.

 _Tip: Remember to utilize the tab completion extensively in the Yakut console.
-It will help you discover commands, sub-commands, module paths and known values._
+It will help you discover commands, sub-commands, capability paths and known values._

 ## 1. Workspace Management Commands